 Crowds in Cologne

 The fourth biggest city in Germany, Cologne has its fair share of visitors throughout the year.
 Thousands of visitors crowd around the cathedral every day, staring up at its piercing spires with mouth agape and blindly bumping into each other.
-Other attractions in Cologne that draw a crowd include the cobbled streets of the Altstadt, views along the Rhine, the prestigious Philharmonic, and its many fine museums.
+Other attractions in Cologne that draw a crowd include the cobbled streets of the Altstadt, views along the Rhine, the prestigious Philharmonie, and its many fine museums.

 The top event of the year, Karneval, draws the largest crowds.
 It happens in February, typically the off-season for Germany, but it can be quite crowded in Cologne with hotels booked out and restaurants fully reserved.
 If you are planning on visiting during this time, reserve well in advance.